 Use the Comp and Non Comp options to determine local grid application.

 The following animation illustrates an example of using a local Polar Grid for component placement in the PCB Editor.
 The grid has been defined for use with components only, and so only appears when a component starts to be moved.
 This example also illustrates a great feature of polar grids - automatic placement rotation.
 As you move a component over a defined grid of this type, it will automatically rotate to the origin of the grid, as you move it around the grid.
-Use this feature, in combination with standard object rotation - Spacebar (anti-clockwise), Shift+Spacebar (clockwise) - to align your components exactly as you need them.
+Use this feature, in combination with standard object rotation - Spacebar (counter-clockwise), Shift+Spacebar (clockwise) - to align your components exactly as you need them.

 An example of component placement on a component-only local Polar Grid.

-Defining Grid Display
+Defining the Grid Display

-For any custom grid you define, as well as the
+For any custom grid you define as well as the

 Global Board Snap Grid, options are provided to control how the grid is presented visually in the workspace.
 Two levels can be defined: